 |Client Webinars (Archived)||Yes|

 FinecoBank is a low-cost share dealing broker that will appeal to customers looking to trade shares, ETFs, forex, and CFDs on a global scale.
-While the web-based trading platform and research offerings are just average, Fineco provides enough tools at a discounted price to warrant consideration.
+While the web-based trading platform and research offerings are just average, Fineco provides enough tools and a growing education area at a discounted price to warrant consideration.

-For UK residents seeking a traditional UK brokerage offering, Fineco may leave them disappointed.
-Fineco offers only a small selection of funds to trade, and ISA/SIPP accounts are currently not provided.
+However, U.K. residents seeking a traditional U.K. brokerage offering may find themselves disappointed in Fineco, as it offers only a small selection of funds to trade, and SIPP accounts are currently not on offer.

 Fineco launched as a bank in Italy in 1999.
-Over the last 20+ years, FinecoBank has amassed over 1.3 million clients in Italy and €70 billion in total financial assets.
-Fineco is a publicly-traded company on the Euro Stoxx 600 under the ticker FCBBF.
-Fineco is Authorised by the Bank of Italy and fully regulated by the FCA and PRA.
-Fineco is also a Member of the Interbank Fund for Deposit Protection and the National Guarantee Fund.
+Over the last 20-plus years, FinecoBank has amassed over 1.3 million clients in Italy and €70 billion in total financial assets.
+Fineco is a publicly traded company on the Euro Stoxx 600 under the ticker FCBBF.
+Fineco is fully regulated by the FCA and PRA, and authorised by the Bank of Italy.
+Fineco is also a member of the Interbank Fund for Deposit Protection and the National Guarantee Fund.

 For the 2021 StockBrokers.com U.K. Review, we assessed, rated, and ranked 11 U.K. share dealing platforms over a 10-week time period.
 Each broker was exhaustively tested on all available platforms and graded on 53 different variables.
 In total, over 17,000 words of research were produced.